Mock catalogues of emission line galaxies based on the local mass density in dark-matter only simulations: Methods

 SAM and/or hydrodynamical simulations are powerful tools to directly simulate the formation and evolution of ELGs.
 However, the computational cost is expensive and these simulations can be run only for a small volume, compared to the typical volume covered by ongoing and upcoming cosmological surveys.
 In practice, the dark-matter only $N$-body simulations, which are much faster than hydrodynamical simulations, can cover a sufficiently large cosmological volume, with reasonable computational cost.
 Our method presented in Section~\ref{sec:scheme} can be readily applied to such $N$-body simulations to generate mock catalogues of ELGs that cover a large volume.

 To implement our method, we use a large-volume $N$-body simulation with the following specifications.
-We employ \textsc{Gadget-4} \citep{Springel2020} code to simulate the gravitational evolution of the matter density field and compute the SPH local density for each particle.
+We employ \textsc{Gadget-4} \citep{Springel2021} code to simulate the gravitational evolution of the matter density field and compute the SPH local density for each particle.
 We run the simulations with a side length of the simulation box $L = 2 \, h^{-1} \, \mathrm{Gpc}$ and the number of particles $N = 2048^3$, and hereafter, we refer to this simulation as ``Large''.
 The particle mass is $m_\mathrm{p} = 7.98 \times 10^{10} \, h^{-1} \, \Msun$.
 In this simulation, only the halos with the mass $\gtrsim 10^{13} \, h^{-1} \, \Msun$ can be resolved with more than 100 $N$-body particles, meaning that small halos hosting ELGs are not fully resolved.
-In our method, we identify $N$-body particles that are in the desired range of the local mass density $\Delta_\mathrm{min} < \bar{\rho}_i/\rho_\mathrm{m} < \Delta_\mathrm{max}$.
+In our method, we identify $N$-body particles that are in the desired range of the local mass density $\Delta_\mathrm{min} < \rho_i/\bar{\rho}_\mathrm{m} < \Delta_\mathrm{max}$.
 Some of the selected particles are in a halo, while other particles are not.
 However, we believe that, if we run a higher mass resolution simulation, the latter group of particles can be found in smaller mass halos that are not resolved by our original simulation.
 Thus our method does not entirely rely on halos, so is different from the standard halo occupation distribution method.
+Throughout this paper, we apply our method to the snapshot at redshift $z=1$ and all results are at redshift $z=1$.